ministryofjustice/hmpps-prisoner-from-nomis-migration/README.md

 - `visitTypes` - a list of visit types to migrate.
 It will default to `SCON` if not provided.
 - `fromDateTime` - only include visits created after this date.
 NB this is creation date not the actual visit date.
 - `endDateTime` - only include visits created before this date.
 NB this is creation date not the actual visit date.
-- `ignoreMissingRoom` - only include visits which happened in a room, e.g where the room is present.
-Only required when testing
+- `ignoreMissingRoom` - When true exclude visits without an associated room (visits created during the VSIP synchronisation process), defaults to false.
+Only required during testing when mapping records are manually deleted.

 The `from` and `end` times are primarily used to ensure that only visits created after the last migration are migrated.
 This is a performance optimisation since visits will never be migrated twice.
 Once it is marked as migrated it can only be migrated again by resetting the visit mapping table.